VITObelgium/hadoop-spark-samples/README.md

   * `/docker/`: A self-contained example for deploying with Docker.
   * `/venv/`: A guide for deploying with Python's `venv`.
 (For beginners: start here)
   * `/conda/`: A guide for deploying with Conda.
+  * `/advanced/`: An integrated example combining docker and conda for raster processing.

 ## Dependency Management Approaches